tud-hri/joan/docs/setup-carla-windows.md

 For building CARLA, only the VS 2017 and .NET build tools are required, which requires significantly less disk space then a full version of Visual Studio.
 The build tools can be downloaded and installed by following the [link](https://visualstudio.microsoft.com/vs/older-downloads/) above.
 You need to log in with your Microsoft account (Hotmail, Live, etc).
 Please make sure to download the "Build Tools for Visual Studio 2017 (version 15.9)" executable (Check Visual Studio 2017 (version 15.9) under "Filter by product family").
 Download and run the installer.

-In the installer, select the "VS 2017 build tools" and ".NET build tools" checkboxes in the left pane of the visual studio installer and select all the default options plus "Windows 8.1 SDK" in the column on the right.
+In the installer, select the "Visual C++ build tools" and ".NET build tools" checkboxes in the left pane of the visual studio installer and select all the default options plus "Windows 8.1 SDK" in the column on the right.
 See the GIF below"
 ![install options](gifs/MSVC-installer-selectpackages.gif)

 #### Approach 2: Visual Studio 2017 community edition

+Alternatively, you can install the full Visual Studio community edition, this is a complete code editor but it will require some disk space.
+Download the Visual 2017 Studio Community edition installer by following the link above, again this will require creating an account and navigation the extensive downloads list.
+When installing please make sure you install it with the following properties:

 Alternatively, you can install the full Visual Studio community edition, this is a complete code editor but it will require some disk space.
 Download the Visual 2017 Studio Community edition installer [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15).
 When installing please make sure you install it with the following properties in Visual Studio Installer: